underscoreio/essential-slick/src/pages/5-data_modelling.md

  - has a single-parameter constructor to create the Scala value from the database value.

-Value classes are a great fit for this pattern.
+Value classes are a great fit for the `MappedTo` pattern.

 Let's redefine our tables to use our custom primary key types: